How to pay in a cheque

 If your bank does let you cash a cheque via its app, you will likely need to take a photo of both sides of the cheque using your phone, review the details, and then submit it.

-We list some of the UK’s largest banks and explain how you can pay in a cheque with them.
+Here is a list of the most popular UK banks and how you can deposit a cheque.

 Swipe to scroll horizontally